SakshamJain24/TestDatasetModelSelector/README.md

 - This notebook focuses on applying the Long Short-Term Memory (LSTM) model as a deep learning approach for forecasting.
 - The LSTM model is trained for 300 epochs using the updated training data.

+### SakshamJain_AIML_Assessment

+- Alternatively, you can directly run the **SakshamJain_AIML_Assessment.ipynb** file where all the notebooks are merged, providing a comprehensive view of the entire project workflow.

 ## Repository Structure